javiercanas1981/mystatscsgoapp/README.md

 Plus:

-- If API endpoint returns error for some reason, this app show a button that allow user to refetch the characters and his homeworlds for a better UX.
+- If API endpoint returns error for some reason, this app show a button that allow user to refetch the profiles and his homeworlds for a better UX.
 - Paginating profiles/stats list.